How to Restore a WordPress Site to a Previous Date Without a Backup

 Restoring a Backup: The Easiest Way to Recover a WordPress Site

-As you can see, it’s not easy to restore a WordPress site to a previous date without a backup.
-You’ll need to rely on Google, Bing, or the Wayback Machine saving cached copies of your site.
+You’ll need to rely on Google Search Console or the Wayback Machine saving cached copies of your site.
 If your site isn’t cached right before the error, you might not be able to recover your content.

 You also may not be able to restore non-HTML elements on your site.
 Pages with PHP or server-side scripting won’t be properly cached and stored by search engines, meaning that they’re likely lost for good.

 Here’s the good news: You can easily restore your website at any time if you have a good backup strategy in place!
-Using a WordPress backup plugin, you’ll be able to easily automate backups and recover them after any critical site error.
+With a WordPress backup plugin, you’ll be able to easily automate backups and recover them after any critical site error.

 Duplicator is the best WordPress backup plugin because it supports automatic backups, off-site backup storage, and easy recovery.
 Anyone can set up a backup plan that protects their site (at all times)!